Curriculum

 The national curriculum for writing aims to ensure that all pupils:

-• Effective transcription through knowing spelling (phonics) and learning handwriting
+- Effective transcription through knowing spelling and learning handwriting.

-Through the effective implementation of the single systematic synthetic phonics programme, read, write, inc., we begin the teaching of phonics in nursery.
+Through the effective implementation of the single systematic synthetic phonics programme, Read, Write, inc., we begin the teaching of phonics in the summer term nursery.
 This gives the pupils the knowledge and confidence to independently attempt reading and writing from the earliest possible stages.
 There are many opportunities for our pupils in nursery to build their gross and fine motor skills well before moving on to holding an instrument with which to write.
-Moving forward into reception and key stage 1, we continue to teach phonics daily using the read, write, inc. programme.
-The pupils are taught in small sized ability groups where they participate in speaking, listening, reading, and spelling activities that match their current needs.
+Moving forward into reception and key stage 1, we continue to teach phonics daily using the Read, Write, Inc. programme.
+The pupils are taught to participate in speaking, listening, reading, and spelling tasks to maintain good progress.
 Strong links are made between reading and writing.
 Fidelity to one scheme ensures that the teaching of reading is consistent and effective.
 We have a designated writing lead who oversees the quality of teaching writing, tracks progress, and ensures that targeted interventions are delivered to rapidly close any gaps.
-All staff are trained to deliver read, write, inc., and the write stuff, they receive regular training updates to maintain high quality delivery.
+All staff are trained to deliver Read, Write, Inc., and the Write Stuff, they receive regular training updates to maintain high quality delivery.
 Additionally, the writing lead supports and mentors staff delivering the lessons daily through regular drop-ins and team teaching.

 At Wrekin View, we identify pupils who need support and provide intervention in the most effective and efficient way possible.
 We deliver intervention writing groups to ensure that all pupils are making progress.
-Our targeted bottom 20% writers are supported through read, write inc. in key stage 2.
 Targets are set based on previous key stage data to ensure progress is linear and that staff are aware of the expectations for each pupil.
-Interventions are put in place for the top 20% to reach working at greater depth.
+Interventions are put in place to support pupils to reach greater depth.

 We have many incentives to encourage pupils to continue to make progress in their writing.
-Pupil’s targets are shared with them at the start of the academic year, and they are part of the levelling process after each unit.
+They are part of the levelling process after each unit.
 Pupils who write consistently in our cursive script are awarded a pen in front of the academy during our weekly star of the week assembly.
 Dojo points are awarded for pupils achieving the success criteria in lessons.
-Each day, the lesson will have a piece of wonderful, outstanding, work (WOW) shared with the class from the previous lesson.

 Impact